First order corrections to black hole thermodynamics: a simple approach enhanced: Analysis of AdS black holes

+This background subtraction method for regularization is a well-established approach for accurately determining the Euclidean action of AdS black holes.
+Originating from the seminal work \cite{hawkingpage}, it has been widely utilized in the literature for many years.
+Compared to the holographic renormalization method, its main advantage is that it does not involve the intricate boundary terms and counter-terms in the computation of the Euclidean action.
+However, as a subtraction method, it has the drawback of not revealing the potentially existing Casimir energy of the AdS background; nevertheless, this does not affect the thermodynamic behavior of interest.
+Additionally, it is worth noting that the method also applies to black holes with spherical, flat, and hyperbolic horizons \cite{Caldarelli:1999ar}, as well as to rotating black holes \cite{Gibbons:2004ai}.

-Assuming that the perturbed black hole solution around the Schwarzschild-AdS metric had been solved, the expression of the effective cosmological constant $\Lambda_e$ can be read from the asymptotic behavior $g_{tt}\sim 1+ \frac{r^{2}}{l_e^{2}} $ at infinity, where $l_e$ represent the effective AdS radius satisfying $\Lambda_e=-\frac{(D-1)(D-2)}{2l_e^2}$.
-Note that we proceed in $D$ dimensions, considering its potential relevance in the context of AdS/CFT.
+Assume that the perturbed black hole solution around the Schwarzschild-AdS metric had been solved.
+Then the expression of the effective cosmological constant $\Lambda_e$ can be read from the asymptotic behavior $g_{tt}\sim 1+ \frac{r^{2}}{l_e^{2}} $ at infinity, where $l_e$ represents the effective AdS radius satisfying $\Lambda_e=-\frac{(D-1)(D-2)}{2l_e^2}$.
+Here we proceed in $D$ dimensions, considering its potential relevance in the context of AdS/CFT.
+Note the differences between $\Lambda$ and $\Lambda_e$: the former is the ``bare" cosmological constant present in the action, while the latter is the ``dressed" cosmological constant that is read from the spacetime metric.
+In practice, $\Lambda_e$ may deviate from $\Lambda$ due to the presence of the higher derivative term $\alpha L_{\text{hd}}$.